 The founders of Rusted Moon—owners Henry Miller (his wife Sharon also is very involved in the store), apparel and footwear buyer Tonya Furuhashi, and Lewis—met working at Midwestern chain Galyon’s Trading Company back in the day.
 They’ve relished how a small independent shop versus a chain naturally fosters superior customer service because everyone at the shop actually serves customers.

-“Everybody has the freedom to have more input at more levels and to gain proximity to the customer again,” Lewis says.
+“Everybody has the freedom to have more input at more levels and to gain proximity to the customer again,” Lewis said.
 “That’s what hurts a lot of stores.
 Folks are in buying and management and every other level than sales, and aren’t having intimate customer contact.
 Customer contact makes you better, period.”

 If it’s cliché to say this is the kind of store you can walk into for the second time, and they remember your name, well, let’s recall that in today’s marketplace that’s not so common after all.

-“It feels cliché to me ‘cause I live it every day, so I assume this is how it is,” Lewis says.
+“It feels cliché to me ‘cause I live it every day, so I assume this is how it is,” Lewis said.
 “We do have a more intimate relationship with our customers.
 We do recognize a lot of them.
 We do know where they go, and we have experiences they’re going to have in our rearview mirror.”

-We all know our best in to the outdoor life – both epic and serene – comes from folks who are livin’—and lovin’—it themselves.
+We all know our best in to the outdoor life—both epic and serene—comes from folks who are livin’—and lovin’—it themselves.

-“I love that I rode to work with my dog today, and he’s laying on the floor beside me right now,” Lewis says.
+“I love that I rode to work with my dog today, and he’s laying on the floor beside me right now,” Lewis said.
 “I love that I’m wearing a Rusted Moon T-shirt, not tucked in, and a pair of flip flops, and that’s okay.
 I love that if a customer comes in today and is on the fence about a kayak they may or may not want, I can say, ‘Hey, I’m going to go bounce out with this guy and paddle for half an hour, ’cause I can.
 It’s good for us, the customer, and my emotional well-being as a human.”

-Goals: Bring people together over the outdoors at Rusted Moon, and then again, in the outdoors over Rusted Moon.
+Goals: bring people together over the outdoors at Rusted Moon, and then again, in the outdoors over Rusted Moon.

 “I have this dream someone is going to be out hiking in the Midwest and run into someone else and say, ‘Hey, didn’t I run into you at Rusted Moon?’
 Or look down at skis and see the sticker for Rusted Moon and say, ‘Holy crap, You’re from Indianapolis?
 Man, you go there?’
-That’s my dream,” Lewis says.
+That’s my dream,” Lewis said.